Through the Data Management Lens: Experimental Analysis and Evaluation of Fair Classification: Evaluation and Analysis

-\emph{German}~\cite{Kaggle} contains 1,000 instances representing individuals applying for credit or loan to a bank, with attributes age, sex, type of job, credit information, etc. The target task is to predict credit risk.
-Positive label indicates low credit risk and negative label indicates high credit risk.
-Over the entire population, 70\% are of low credit risk.
-This percentage is slightly lower for females than males: 65\% vs 71\%.
+\emph{German}~\cite{Kaggle} contains records of individuals applying for credit or loan to a bank, with attributes age, sex, credit history, savings, etc. 70\% of the entire population are of low credit risk ($Y = 1$), with this percentage being slightly lower for females than males: 65\% vs 71\%.
 Hence, we choose \texttt{sex} as the sensitive attribute with \texttt{female} as the unprivileged and \texttt{male} as the privileged group.

 \begingroup \endgroup